Dr Sofanit Araya

 MSc.
 Geoinformatics, ITC, Univeristy of Twente, Enschede, The Netherlands

-Spatial information, GIS and remote sensing for environmental management
+Spatial information, GIS, Remote Sensing, Spatial Information for environmental management

 - Araya, S., Ostendorf, B., Lyle, G., Lewis, M., 2013.
 Crop phenology based on MODIS satellite imagery as an indicator of plant available water content, International Congress on Modelling and Simulation (20th: 2013: Adelaide, South Australia).

 - Araya, S., Ostendorf, B., Lyle, G. and Lewis, M., 2014.
 Time series satellite imagery for agricultural management, National Soil Sciences conference, A Patti, C. Tang and V. Wong (Melbourne, Australia).

 - Araya, S., Lyle, G., Lewis, M., Ostendorf, B., 2016.
 Phenologic metrics derived from MODIS NDVI as indicators for Plant Available Water-holding Capacity.
 Ecological Indicators 60, 1263-1272.

 - Araya, S., Ostendorf, B., Lyle, G. and Lewis, M., 2017.
 Remote Sensing Derived Phenological Metrics to Assess the Spatio-Temporal Growth Variability in Cropping Fields.
 Advances in Remote Sensing, 6, 212-228.

 - Araya, S., 2017.
 Multi-temporal remote sensing for estimation of plant available water-holding capacity of soil.
 School of Biological Sciences.
 Adelaide, Australia, The University of Adelaide.
 PhD Thesis.